Do you love someone who snores?

 #3 Sleep Headbands

 Another way for how to block out snoring noise is with a sleep headband.
 It’s a thin, lightweight headband usually made from fleece or mesh.
 Inside the headband are several speaker inserts.
+These headphones are great for sleeping.

 Advantages of Sleep Headbands